×

 If you are looking to increase your sodium levels, here are some effective ways to do so:

-Increase your salt intake
+Increase your Salt Intake

 Consuming more salt is the most straightforward way to increase your sodium levels.
 Salt, also known as sodium chloride, is our diet’s primary sodium source.
 However, it is essential to note that consuming too much salt can lead to high blood pressure, which can increase the risk of heart disease and stroke.
 Therefore, monitoring your salt intake and staying within the recommended daily limits is crucial.